Macbucheron1/MyNixOs/README.md

+  GNU nano 8.4                                                                                               README.md                                                                                                Modified
 # 🐧 NixOS Flake Configuration – mac-nixos

 This repository contains my personal and minimalist NixOS configuration, managed with Flakes and Home Manager.
 It's designed to be modular, versioned, and reproducible — ideal for development, pentesting, and customization.

 ## 🧩 Features